RShirohara/unified-webnovel/packages/repixe-parse/README.md

 ### `unified().use(repixeParse)`

-Add support for parsing pixiv-novel format Input.
+Add support for parsing pixiv novel format input.
-There are no Options
+There are no options.

 ## Examples